A Generalized Additive Partial-Mastery Cognitive Diagnosis Model: Real Data Applications

-A \textbf{Q}-matrix is available based on the design of the test, which can be found in \citet{ShangEtAl_AoAS2021}.
-According to this \textbf{Q}-matrix, 19 items measure a single attribute and 9 measure two attributes.
+The ECPE dataset contains responses for a sample of $N = 2922$ individuals to $J = 28$ items evaluating three ($K = 3$) latent attributes, namely knowledge of morphosyntactic rules (\textit{Morph.}), cohesive rules (\textit{Cohes.}), and lexical rules (\textit{Lexic.}) of the English language grammar.
+According to the \textbf{Q}-matrix, which can be found in \citet{ShangEtAl_AoAS2021}, 19 items measure a single attribute and 9 measure two attributes.
 No item requires all three attributes.
 In the current analysis, the \textbf{Q}-matrix is assumed to be known and incorporated in the models.

 We apply the GaPM-CDM, aPM-CDM, ACDM, and GDINA models to the data.
 For the GaPM-CDM, we use knots $\bm{\kappa}_1 = (0.025, 0.05, 0.1, 0.2, \ldots, 0.9, 0.95, 0.975)^\top$, where the additional knots near the boundaries allow for modeling IRFs with guessing and slipping probabilities.
 Details on tuning parameters and initial values are discussed in the Online Supplementary Materials.
 As in Simulation Study I, we compare the generalization power of these models by computing the difference between marginal log-likelihoods on unobserved data.
 In this case, we perform a cross-validation (CV) exercise in which the observed data is randomly split into training (80\%) and testing sets (20\%).
 At the $r$-th CV replication, we fit the models to the training data and evaluate the marginal log-likelihood on the test data.
 We then compute the difference $D^{(r)}$, as defined earlier, for $r = 1,\ldots, 100$.
 Model comparison is based on the average difference $\bar{D}$ across all CV replications.
 The average marginal log-likelihood difference between the GaPM-CDM and the aPM-CDM is $\bar{D} = 1.99$ (with $(0.60, 3.37)$ as the 95\% confidence interval), showing that the GaPM-CDM with knots near the boundary performs better than the aPM-CDM in terms of out-of-sample prediction.